 Birthdays have always been special to me.
 I see it as your own personal holiday, one day a year, where you get to celebrate you.
-To me, it’s the perfect excuse to do something fun, take a trip, or get out of your comfort zone.
+To me, it’s the perfect excuse to do something fun, take a vacation, or get out of your comfort zone.
 I’ve spent birthdays on cruises, swimming with dolphins, partying with friends, wining and dining with family, and even skydiving.
 Pulling together this list of different types of trips to take before 30 just came naturally.

 And hey, this can be seven trips to take before any age, not just trips to take before 30.
 Plug a number into the title that fits your lifestyle because I believe you’re never too old, or too young, to get out there.

-Ok, to be totally honest, I love the luxury and comforts of a nice hotel when I travel.
+To be totally honest, I love the luxury and comforts of a nice hotel when I travel.
 As a kid, I’ve stayed in a tent in the backyard with friends, in college, I stayed in a hostel in Amsterdam, and I’ve even experienced a traditional Japanese home.
 But for several years now, I’ve stuck with very comfortable accommodations.
 So for me, going out of my comfort zone will be camping.
-Will it still count if I go “glamping” with a RV?!
+Will it still count if I go “glamping” with an RV?!
 Probably.

-Other options include: traveling alone, visiting a country where you’re completely unfamiliar with the language, or sharing a room with AirBnB instead of the whole home (yeah, I haven’t been brave enough to do that yet). 😛
+- Sharing a room with AirBnB instead of the whole home (I haven’t been brave enough to do that yet). 😜

 Think about your typical travel habits and determine what makes you uncomfortable.
 Then, do it!

 I think we’re all a little guilty of taking what we have in our “backyard” for granted.
-My little bubble in Florida has me experiencing theme parks and beaches pretty often, but I’m excited to see more of Florida, and to educate myself on it’s history and stories.
-On my immediate list is Rosemary Beach, the Everglades, and Naples.
+My little bubble in Florida has me experiencing theme parks and beaches pretty often, but I’m excited to see more of Florida and to educate myself on its history and stories.
+On my immediate list are Rosemary Beach, the Everglades, and St. Petersburg.

 What’s in your home state that you haven’t experienced?
 Take a weekend trip to explore the culture, diversity, and beauty of your own “backyard”.

-It’s hard to choose just one, so if time and money allows it, go all out.
-One of my best friend’s and her husband spent 2 weeks in six different European countries and got to mark off so many “must-do’s” on her traveling bucket list.
-We joined them for Ireland and London, and now Germany and Italy are on our “Before 30” list.
-We can’t decide between the two, so we might just have to do both!
+It’s hard to choose just one, so if time and money allow it, go all out.
+One of my best friends and her husband spent 2 weeks in six different European countries and got to mark off so many “must do’s” on her traveling bucket list.
+We joined them for Ireland and London, and when I originally wrote this post, Germany was high on our list.

-As we get closer to 30, and the ideas of starting a family keeps sparking our interest, I think of the places that may be the most difficult to travel with a young child.
+As we think about trips to take before 30, and the idea of starting a family keeps sparking our interest, I think of the places that may be the most difficult to travel with a young child.
 New Zealand, being over 24 hours worth of traveling time away, is tugging at my heart, but Argentina and Thailand are close behind.
 Time and money can be a big factor when traveling far from home, so I also like to think our honeymoon in Hawaii was “far, far away”.
 Everyone has different ideas of what a long trip looks like, so stick with what your vacation time and budget allow.

 The further you get from home, the more you’ll be out of your comfort zone, and that’s always a trip to remember.

 Have you ever needed a vacation after going on vacation?
 Yeah, that’s me ALL.
 THE.
 TIME.
-I have this desire to cram in all the fun adventures, and take advantage of every minute in a new place.
-By the end of our trip to Ireland and London, I was exhausted.
+I have this desire to cram in all the fun adventures and take advantage of every minute in a new place.
+By the end of our trip to Iceland in May, I was exhausted.
 So I also think it’s important to check out, unplug, and relax.

-For this kind of trip, I love cruises or all-inclusive resorts like Hotel Mousai in Puerto Vallarta, but it’s all about where you can chill out the most.
+For this kind of trip, I love all-inclusive resorts like Hotel Mousai in Puerto Vallarta, but it’s all about where you can chill out the most.
 For me, that’s on a beach (with a drink in my hand), and that’s why a Caribbean island is on my list.
 Some people love a cabin in the mountains or a yoga retreat.